-Facing Australia’s most popular beach, Bondi Backpackers offers affordable and comfortable hostel accommodation with the typical Sydney beach culture atmosphere.
+Facing Australia’s most popular beach, Wake Up!
+Bondi Beach (formerly known as Bondi Backpackers) offers affordable and comfortable hostel accommodation with the typical Sydney beach culture atmosphere.

 Choose from a range of small dormitory rooms or private rooms, and enjoy excellent common areas such as a spacious rooftop, furnished with umbrellas and deck chairs.